 The best books are those ones which turn upside down our beliefs, and “Freakonomics” by Steven D. Levitt and Stephen J. Dubbner really does it.
-The journalist and the economist promise to show us hidden side of everything, and truly follow the motion.
+The journalist and the economist promise to show us the hidden side of everything, and truly follow the motion.
 From unobvious reason of the decline in criminality levels in the USA in the 1990s to the truth about negotiated matches in sumo, they intervene in all areas and examine the basics.
-Implicit connections of different events, unpredictable casual-effect relationships, and brilliantly bizarre examples, – reading this books felt more like following the detective story than a sociological or economic book.
+Implicit connections of different events, unpredictable casual-effect relationships, and brilliantly bizarre examples, – reading this books felt more like following the detective story than a sociological or economic research.

 “If you really want to persuade someone who doesn’t wish to be persuaded, you should tell him a story” ― Steven D. Levitt, Stephen J. Dubbner, Think Like a Freak